alanagresti/alanagresti.github.io/README.md

 Hello.
 This site contains the files that used to be at my home page at the University of Florida, www.stat.ufl.edu/~aa, which ceases to exist in April 2026.
+Please note that since I retired from the University of Florida in 2010, I check my email for that institution relatively infrequently.